 X-Men along with Batman are really the two series that kicked off the craze of animated superhero series in the 90’s.
 X-Men was also the longest running Marvel animated universe series too running for 5 seasons.

-I think that X-Men’s biggest problem was the fact that it could get a bit too repetitive.
-The Gambit/Rogue romance though popular among fans left me cold because it was basically just him telling her he wanted to kiss her and her saying he would die if he did.
-That’s it for about 5 years!
+Whilst X-Men holds up as an enjoyable well made cartoon in its own right, I think it could get a bit too repetitive.
+The Gambit/Rogue romance though popular among fans left me cold because it was basically just the same scene of Gambit telling Rogue he wanted to kiss her and her saying he would die if he did for about 5 years!

 Still overall after the films this is definitely the best version of the X-Men and it still holds up today over twenty years on as a classic of the genre.